cecat/CeC-HA-Addons/addons/yamcam3/README.md

 The *yamnet_class_map.csv* used here is modified (without losing the original class names).
-Yamnet has a whopping 521 sound classes, so if we are looking for human-related sounds there are many distinct classes (e.g., giggle, hiccup, laughter, shout, sigh, not to mention speech, crowd, or sneeze...).
-Similarly, if we want to detect that music is playing there are many many related classes (reggae, rimshot, rock and roll, strum, tabla...).
+Yamnet has a whopping 521 sound classes, so if we are looking for human-related sounds there are many distinct classes (e.g., *giggle, hiccup, laughter, shout, sigh,* not to mention *speech, crowd, or sneeze*...).
+Similarly, if we want to detect that music is playing there are many many related classes (*reggae, rimshot, rock and roll, strum, tabla*...).

-The purpose of this addon is to use Home Assistant automations to potentially act on detecting broad ranges of things (like human activity in general, which might trigger turning on lights).
-Alternatively, one might wish to track the use of a space over time (how often do we use this room, or play music).
-For this purpose, I've created a version of *yamnet_class_map.csv* that prepends a grouping to each sound class.
-The group name is prepended to the YAMNet class name.
-Thus, for example, the classes *music*, *snareDrum*, and *Middle Eastern Music* are replaced with *music.snareDrum*, *music.middleEasternMusic*, and the classes *Tire Squeel*, *Motorcycle*, and *Vehicle Horn Honking, Car Horn Honking* are replaced with *vehicles.tireSqueel*, *vehicles.motorcycle*, and
+For this addon to be useful for Home Assistant automations it seemed useful to group these 521 classes.
+This is done by using a modified version of *yamnet_class_map.csv* that prepends a group name to each of the 521 sound class names.
+For example, the classes *fiddle*, *snareDrum*, and *Middle Eastern Music* are replaced with *music.fiddle, music.snareDrum* and * music.middleEasternMusic*;
+and the classes *Tire Squeel*, *Motorcycle*, and *Vehicle Horn Honking, Car Horn Honking* are replaced with *vehicles.tireSqueel*, *vehicles.motorcycle*, and